 Scramble the eggs.

-Set a workstation.
+Set up a workstation.

 Wrap the burritos.

-Toast the burrito.
+Toast the burritos.

 How to Fold a Burrito

 Folding a burrito may seem tricky, but it’s actually quite simple.
 All you need to do is be extra careful: